Ultimate Guide to Mammoth Cave, Kentucky (Tours, Pricing, History, Map)

 Geological Cave Formations in Mammoth Cave

-There are several cave formations you will see when you visit Mammoth Cave, most notably:
+There are several cave formations you will see when you visit this cave, most notably:

 - travertine dams